 What will it cost?
 How many people do we need?
 How long will it take?
 For companies to be profitable, they need to be able to answer these questions – and more like them – before manufacturing a product or delivering a service.

 That’s where cost estimators come in.
 They analyze data to estimate the cost of materials, equipment and labor, taking into account various scenarios, such as waste, weather and transportation.

 Demand is expected to remain strong as companies seek more accurate cost projections and ways to save on products and services.
 Employment for cost estimators is projected to grow 11% through 2026, according to the U.S. Bureau of Labor Statistics (BLS).

-Some cost estimators specialize in construction, including buildings and roads.
-They may work for engineering, architectural or construction firms.
-Other cost estimators work in manufacturing, estimating the cost of producing goods and services.
+Some cost estimators specialize in the construction industry, working for engineering, architectural or construction firms.
+Others work in manufacturing, estimating the cost of producing goods.
+Typical duties include the following:

 - Reading blueprints and technical documents

 - Evaluating the profitability and viability of a product or service